shakedown-street/Squire-Framework/README.md

 # Squire-Framework
-A jar-able game engine which can be extended in Java or Ruby.
+A jar-able game engine written in Java.

+#### Features
+* A scripting system for writing content in JavaScript
+* Entity based.
+* Sprite and Spritesheet handling.